 This second form also works for patterns:

 It is also possible to copy the components of a module inside another module by using an include statement.
 This can be particularly useful to extend existing modules.
-As an illustration, we could add functions that return an optional value rather than an exception when the queue is empty.
+As an illustration, we could add functions that returns an optional value rather than an exception when the priority queue is empty.

 Signatures are interfaces for structures.
 A signature specifies which components of a structure are accessible from the outside, and with which type.
 It can be used to hide some components of a structure (e.g. local function definitions) or export some components with a restricted type.
-For instance, the signature below specifies the queue operations empty, add, top and pop, but not the auxiliary function make.
+For instance, the signature below specifies the three priority queue operations empty, insert and extract, but not the auxiliary function remove_top.
 Similarly, it makes the queue type abstract (by not providing its actual representation as a concrete type).
-This ensures that users of the Fifo module cannot violate data structure invariants that operations rely on, such as “if the front list is empty, the rear list must also be empty”.

-Restricting the Fifo structure to this signature results in another view of the Fifo structure where the make function is not accessible and the actual representation of queues is hidden:
+Restricting the PrioQueue structure by this signature results in another view of the PrioQueue structure where the remove_top function is not accessible and the actual representation of priority queues is hidden: